robintyh1/nstep-sil/README.md

-# nstep-sil
+# Self-Imitaation Learning via Generalized Lower Bound Q-learning'

-Author implementation of NeurIPS 2020 paper 'Self-imitation Learning via Generalized Lower bound Q-learning'
+Author implementation of NeurIPS 2020 paper 'Self-Imitation Learning via Generalized Lower Bound Q-learning'

+## This is a placeholder for the released code, will be updated soon